Course Development and Enrichment:

 - Describe plans for sustainability and departmental support for offering the service-learning course on a continuing basis.

 All grant proposals must be accompanied by a completed budget as included in the Grant Application Form.
-Funds may be used for
+Examples of permissible uses of grant funds include:

 - Compensation of faculty/student/staff time for course development